williamdlees/IgBLAST_BioBox/README.md

 # Control File Format

-The control file is in yaml and has the following format:
+The control file is placed in the input directory.
+Its name must be biobox.yaml.
+It has the following format:

     ---
     version: "0.9.0"